Trilateration using Unlabeled Path or Loop Lengths: Measurement Varieties

 Next we move on to unsquared lengths.

-\begin{definition} Let the \defn{squaring map} $s(\cdot)$ be the map from $\CC^{\edgecard}$ onto $\CC^{\edgecard}$ that acts by squaring each of the $\edgecard$ coordinates of a point.
+\begin{definition} We define the \defn{squaring map} $s(\cdot)$ as the map from $\CC^{\edgecard}$ onto $\CC^{\edgecard}$ that acts by squaring each of the $\edgecard$ coordinates of a point.
 Let $L_{d,n}$ be the preimage of $M_{d,n}$ under the squaring map.
-(Each point in $M_{d,n}$ has $2^{\edgecard}$ preimages in $L_{d,n}$, arising through coordinate negations).
+(Each point in $M_{d,n}$ has $2^{\edgecard}$ preimages in $L_{d,n}$, arising through coordinate negations.)
 We call this the \defn{unsquared measurement variety} of $n$ points in $d$ dimensions. \end{definition}

 \begin{definition} We can define the \defn{Euclidean length map} of a real configuration $\p$ as \ba l_{ij}(\p) := \sqrt{\sum_{k=1}^{d}(\p^k_i-\p^k_j)^2} \ea where we use the positive square root.
-We call the image of $\p$ under $l$ the \defn{Euclidean unsquared measurement set} denoted as $L^{\EE}_{d,n} \subseteq \RR^{\edgecard}$.
+We denote by $l(\p)$ the vector $[l_{ij}(\p)]$ over all vertex pairs. \end{definition} The next definition, though not needed in what follows, is given for context. \begin{definition} We call of $\p$ under $l$ the \defn{Euclidean unsquared measurement set} denoted as $L^{\EE}_{d,n} \subseteq \RR^{\edgecard}$.
 Under the squaring map, we get $M^{\EE}_{d,n}$.
-We denote by $l(\p)$, the vector $[l_{ij}(\p)]$ over all vertex pairs.
 We may consider $l(\p)$ either as a point in the real valued $L^{\EE}_{d,n}$ or as a point in the complex variety $L_{d,n}$. \end{definition}

 Indeed, $L^{\EE}_{d,n}$ is the set we are truly interested in, but it will be easier to work with the whole variety $L_{d,n}$.
 For example, Theorem~\ref{thm:prin2} requires us to work with varieties, and not, say, with real ``semi-algebraic sets''.